Twins conjoined at back of their heads see each other for first time after surgery

 It is the first time the complex surgery has been performed in Israel

-One-year-old twins who were conjoined at the back of the head have seen each other for the first time after they were separated in a rare and highly complex surgery in Israel.
+One-year-old twins who were conjoined at the back of the head have seen each other for the first time after they were separated in a rare surgery in Israel.

-The more than 12-hour procedure, involving dozens of experts from the country and abroad, was conducted at the Soroka Medical Centre Beersheba on Sunday after months of preparation.
+The complex 12-hour procedure which involved dozens of experts from the country and abroad was conducted at the Soroka medical centre Beersheba on Sunday after months of preparation.

-After the separation the twins, who haven’t been named publicly yet, underwent cranial reconstruction and scalp graft procedures.

 “They are recovering nicely.
 They are breathing and eating on their own,” Eldad Silberstein, the head of Soroka’s plastic surgery department, told Israel’s Channel 12 news.